-Do you love enormous castles that look like they came from fairy tales?
-Or do you love ancient buildings?
+Do you love enormous castles that look like they stepped out of fairy tales?
+How about dreamy ancient buildings?
 Prague has just the thing for you.
 A town on its own, the Prague castle is the largest ancient castle to exist.
-Also, climb up that 297 steps to the St. Vitus Cathedral tower to catch the breath stopping view of the entire city.
-If you come here around 5 in the evening, you may be able to witness the guard-changing ceremony.
+Climb up the 297 steps to the St. Vitus Cathedral tower to catch a breath-stopping view of the entire city.
+If you come here around five in the evening, you may be able to witness the guard-changing ceremony.

 Old Town Square

 Get ready to be swept off your feet by enthralling medieval charm.
-The Old Town Square houses the world’s oldest operating astronomical clock.
-It is one of the most famous places in Prague.
-Stand by and look at the clock, strike a new hour and play some mesmerizing music.
+The Old Town Square houses the world’s oldest operating astronomical clock and remains to date one of the most famous places in Prague.
+Stand by and look at the clock strike a new hour and play some mesmerizing music.
 The Town Square, due to its popularity, is filled with tourists, so if you want to take some aesthetic photos without anyone photobombing, go as early as you can!

-A bridge that radiates medieval Europe vibe with its cobble stones and stunning view, the Charles bridge built in the baroque style architecture, formerly known as the Prague bridge, stands over the river Vltava and joins the Prague castle and the Old town.
+A bridge that radiates mediaeval Europe vibe with its cobble stones and stunning view, the Charles bridge, formerly known as the Prague bridge, stands over the river Vltava and joins the Prague castle and the Old town.

 If you are a shopaholic or like collecting souvenirs, this is the right stop for you.
 Wenceslas Square, also known as the Times Square of Prague, is a place you’d want to visit everyday.
-Always lively and colorful with people roaming around all day, it has all outlets and brands.
+Always lively and colorful with people roaming around all day, the square has outlets of all popular brands.

-Located in the southwest part of Prague, the Prokopské valley, is a popular tourist attraction with a rare variety of plants.
-Outdoor person or not, you wouldn’t want to miss the picturesque scenery.
+Located in the southwest part of Prague, the Prokopské valley is a popular tourist attraction with a rare variety of plants.
+Tourist or not, you wouldn’t want to miss the picturesque scenery.

 What you shouldn’t miss